dhokabeatz/alx-higher_level_programming/0x05-python-exceptions/README.md

 Furthermore, this project will expose me to advanced exception handling techniques, such as raising exceptions using the `raise` statement, creating custom exception classes, and handling exceptions in nested code blocks.

 Overall, the 0x05 Python - Exceptions project offers a comprehensive exploration of exceptions handling in Python.
 By mastering the techniques and best practices of exception handling, I will enhance my Python programming skills, improve the stability and reliability of my code, and become adept at handling unexpected scenarios in Python programs.

+This is a project in alx se program with holberton school